autarch/intro-to-go-class/README.md

 # Reading the Slides on Your System

+First, you'll need to clone this repo.
+Then in the checkout run the following two commands:

+    git submodule init
+    git submodule update

-If you'd like to be able to run the slides on your own system, you'll need the present tool.
+Next you'll need the present tool.
 After you have your `$GOPATH` set up, simply run:

     go get golang.org/x/tools/cmd/present

-Once this is done, you can run `present` from the directory containing the `intro-to-go.slide`.
 The `present` binary will be installed `$GOPATH/bin`, which you should have added to your `$PATH`.

+You can run `present` from the checkout directory, which contains the `intro-to-go.slide` file.